Vietnam.vn - Nền tảng quảng bá Việt Nam

 dsc00233(1).jpeg

-The buses never stop
+The buses never stop.

 dsc00260(1).jpeg

-Submerged image in the Ca Dong area
+Images submerged in water in the Ca Dong area.

 dsc00227(1).jpeg